Should you buy a house during a recession?

 Cons

-• Fewer options available: With less competition and lower prices, some sellers will take their home off the market or opt to wait it out, leaving less available inventory for buyers to choose from.
+- Fewer options available: With less competition and lower prices, sellers may take their home off the market or opt to wait it out, leaving less available inventory for buyers to choose from.

-• Economic uncertainty: Typically, many people lose their jobs during a recession, and other conditions may cause people’s finances to be less than stable as well.
+- Economic uncertainty: Typically, many jobs are lost during a recession, and other conditions may cause people’s finances to be less than stable as well.
 Liquidity can be important during a period of economic instability, and having your cash tied up in real estate may not be ideal.

 Buying a home during a recession can sometimes be a good idea — but only for people who are lucky enough to remain financially stable.
 If you’re thinking about buying during an economic downturn, be sure to enlist the help of an experienced local real estate agent.
 Not only do agents know their markets well, they will also work to get you the best deal in any given situation, including a recession.